 Common Physical Tendencies

-likelihood for physical conditions.
-As previously stated, this does not mean that those with
+certain likelihood for physical conditions.
+As previously stated, this does not mean that

-blue or mixed color irises cannot experience these same conditions, nor does it carry a
+those with blue or mixed color irises cannot experience these same conditions, nor does

-certainty that you will.
-The evidence through historical study is that people with brown eyes
+it carry a certainty that you will.
+The evidence through historical study is that people with

-are predisposed most typically to conditions of the blood.
-These include difficulty with iron
+brown eyes are predisposed most typically to conditions of the blood.
+These include

-metabolism, varicose veins, arteriosclerosis, liver and gall bladder congestion, digestive
+difficulty with iron metabolism, varicose veins, arteriosclerosis, liver and gall bladder

 Heart and circulation symptoms are not uncommon, particularly due to tendency for

-of.
-It produces an alkaline digestive juice called bile which is stored in the gallbladder.
+know of.
+It produces an alkaline digestive juice called bile which is stored in the

-plant of the body, the liver receives blood from the portal system and converts nutrients into
+Being the chemical plant of the body, the liver receives blood from the portal system and